juso40/bl2sdk_Mods/Constructor/README.md

 ## Getting Addons
 - [Borderlands 2 Reloaded](https://www.nexusmods.com/borderlands2/mods/272)
  adds 20+ new items to the base game, all of which can be farmed from specific sources.
-Planning on overhauling parts of the vanilla game later on, just wanting to get a beta out.
+Planning on overhauling parts of the vanilla game later on, just wanting to get a beta out. -Created By: SteveKiller568
 --------------------------------
 *If you've created a Repo or mod page with your creations message me, and I'll happily add it to this list :)*